 22. Visit the Audubon Environmental Education Center in Bristol.
 (Free with membership)

-23. Attend the Newport Folk Festival (now called George Wein’s Folk Festival) at Fort Adams State Park.
+23. Experience the Newport Folk Festival at Fort Adams State Park.

 24. Listen to music at SoundSession at various locations in downtown Providence in July.
 (Some events are Free)